 10. What happens with bullying?

 People are often concerned with this subject.
 It is a big step going from primary to secondary school.
 In any large community there will be tensions and unfortunately, there may be some unpleasantness.
 Bullying is not tolerated at Cheney and as soon as we hear about anything, we deal with it immediately.
 We look at trying to resolving any issues.
-See our Student Safety page for more information.
+See our Student Wellbeing pages for more information.

 11. How can I find out more about the Curriculum?